The Head and Shoulders Pattern

 A commonly used signal to enter the market arrives when the price breaks through the neckline, at which point a trader may choose to enter a short (sell) position in the case of the normal head and shoulders pattern or a long (buy) position in the case of the inverse pattern.

 In the image below, we can see that, following an uptrend, a head and shoulders pattern has formed.
-As the price breaks below the neckline, this is our signal to enter the market.
+As the price breaks below the neckline, this could serve as a signal to enter the market.

 Of course, more cautious traders may choose to wait for further confirmation of the move before initiating a trade.
-However, this approach may cause the trader to miss any move altogether.
+However, this approach may cause the trader to miss the move altogether.

 Stop Losses and Profit Targets